Ecological Forestry

 FSC® CERTIFICATION AND ECOLOGICAL FORESTRY

-Forest Stewardship Council® (FSC®) certification provides a useful framework for implementing practices of Ecological Forestry.
+Forest Stewardship Council® (FSC®) certification provides a helpful framework for implementing practices of Ecological Forestry.
 FSC has a set of 10 Principles and 57 Criteria to ensure that forests are sustainably managed and achieve outcomes such as diversity and forest health.
 For instance, Principle 6 stresses the importance of forest management in conserving biological diversity “and, by so doing, maintain[ing] the ecological functions and the integrity of the forest.”
-In addition, FSC also includes a product labeling system that allows consumers to identify products as sourced from responsibly managed forests and support those forests with their purchases.
+In addition, FSC also includes a product labeling system that allows consumers to identify products as sourced from responsibly managed forests and supports those forests with their purchases.

-Find out more about FSC certification
+Find out more about FSC certification.

 Scroll to Top